akkerman/SCJP-sessies/Opdracht 2 - Generic Libraries/README.md

 i.e:

-1. a client should be able to offer one specific library of `Book`s
+1. a client should be able to offer one specific library of `Book`
-2. a client should be able to offer several specific libraries of `CompactDisc`s
+2. a client should be able to offer several specific libraries of `CompactDisc`
 3. a Client should be able to mix the libraries

 Intended use: loop over the result, print each item.